5-Minute Homemade Balsamic Vinaigrette (Better Than Store-Bought)

 Best Homemade Balsamic Vinaigrette. - harvestandnourish.com

-My ideal dressing, this Best Homemade Balsamic Vinaigrette is a quick and easy 5-minute recipe you can make in your own kitchen.
+My ideal dressing, this 5-Minute Homemade Balsamic Vinaigrette is a quick and easy recipe you can make in your own kitchen.

 One of my favourite ways to dress vegetables, I’ve tried many balsamic vinaigrettes and usually find them to be lacking.
 They’re either too oily, a little too bitter (use the good balsamic!) or simply far too sweet.
 This recipe, however, is the perfect balance between tangy and sweet all rounded out with the richness of good quality olive oil.

-Here’s everything you’ll need to make the Best Homemade Balsamic Vinaigrette
+Here’s everything you’ll need to make this 5-Minute Homemade Balsamic Vinaigrette

 • ¼ cup (60 grams) balsamic vinegar of Modena